commerce-docs/pagebuilder-examples/Responsive/Columns/README.md

 1. Allows you to set the number of columns per row you want to show for a breakpoint/viewport.
 1. Allows you to hide specific columns for a breakpoint/viewport.

+This GIF shows:

-This GIF shows how the column sizes can be set on the desktop viewport, and how the mobile viewport (max-width: 768px) keeps the column ratios in a 2-column format.
-It also shows how columns can be hidden for a breakpoint.
+- How the mobile viewport (max-width: 768px) keeps the desktop column ratios in a 2-column format.
+- How columns can be hidden for viewports/breakpoints.
 The tablet viewport is configured to hide the 4th column.
 All other viewports show all columns.

 ![Demo of column control](ColumnsPerRowAndColumnHiding.gif "Columns per row and column hiding")